 Internal joinery and kitchen fittings

 Repair category 1

-Notes No obvious significant defects were noted to the internal joinery or kitchen fittings, allowing for wear and tear.
+Notes No obvious significant defects were noted to the internal joinery or kitchen fittings.

-Chimney breasts and fireplaces

-Repair category 1

-Notes All blocked chimneys/fireplaces require to be vented in order to avoid a build up of condensation dampness.
+Chimney breasts and fireplaces Repair category 1 Notes It is considered prudent to have the fireplace flue swept and tested prior to bringing back into use.
+All blocked chimneys/fireplaces require to be vented in order to avoid a build up of condensation dampness.